 Final Word on Mohs Surgery

 Mohs surgery is a safe, effective, and cost-efficient treatment for skin cancers and tumors.
 It has the highest cure rates and preserves the greatest amount of normal tissue.
 There is no wait time for lab results, and any necessary reconstruction can be performed immediately.
-With the recent expansion of Saguaro Dermatology to our Mesa office, we are pleased to offer the services of an experienced dermatologic surgeon who can perform Mohs Surgery.
+We are pleased to offer Mohs Surgery in Phoenix and Mesa, Arizona.
+We have two very experienced dermatologic surgeons, Dr. Millard Thaler and Dr. Jenna Wald.
 For more information, talk to one of our friendly staff members at Saguaro Dermatology today.